eivindml/cv/README.md

 Personal CV.
 Created to be modular, so it's really simple and quick to add/remove sections, just by commenting one line.

+An example can be found [here in the build folder](build/evindml-cv.pdf).

 ## Usage

 Compile `eivindml-cv.tex` with your favorite tex/latex engine, or use the automated gulp build script, by running: